 I Underwent Hyperhidrosis Surgery: Here's My Advice

-If you suffer from hyperhidrosis or excessive sweating, this question is the last thing you want to hear when a sweat event strikes.
+If you have hyperhidrosis or excessive sweating, this is the last thing you want to hear when sudden, profuse sweating strikes.
 But it never fails.

-I remember when my friends asked me this after my first sweat event.
-We were sitting on the bus to youth group camp and a couple cute girls sat by us (I was 13, so this was a nerve-wracking experience).
+I remember when my friends asked me this for the first time.
+We were sitting on a bus about to head off to youth group camp when a couple of cute girls boarded and sat next to us.
+I got nervous and started to sweat.

-When we stopped at a gas station and got out, everyone stared at me in absolute awe: I had a band of sweat around my head that dripped down to my shirt.
-I looked as if I’d just run a marathon.
-That was the first time I remember feeling anxiety.
-And it definitely wasn’t the last.
-Cranial hyperhidrosis had entered my life, but I had no idea what it was at that time.
-I just knew something was wrong.
+When we stopped at a gas station and got out, everyone stared at me in absolute awe and asked me if I was ok.
+I had a band of sweat around my head that dripped down to my shirt.
+I looked as if I’d just run a marathon and had never felt more embarrassed in my life.

-My sweat attacks came on gradually, usually triggered by stress or social situations.
-By the end of junior high, I had become extremely self-conscious about my situation and invented go-to excuses like, “I just got done skateboarding,” or “I was kicking the soccer ball around.”
-I even grew my hair out and doused it in gel so it looked wet rather than sweaty.
+After that first time on the bus, sweat attacks came on gradually.
+Stress and social situations usually triggered them.
+By the end of junior high, I had become extremely self-conscious about my situation.
+I would invent excuses for my inexplicable sweat like, “I just got done skateboarding,” or “I was kicking the soccer ball around.”
+I even grew my hair out and doused it in gel, so it looked wet rather than sweaty.
 But by high school and into college, my sweating kicked into high gear.

-By the end of my freshman year, I had made multiple trips to the campus clinic to discuss my condition with different physicians.
-They eventually diagnosed me with anxiety disorder, attributing my sweat events to panic attacks.
+By the end of my freshman year, I’d taken multiple trips to the campus clinic to discuss my condition with physicians.
+They eventually diagnosed me with an anxiety disorder, attributing my sweat events to panic attacks.

 I remember thinking, “How could I have five to 10 panic attacks a day?”
-As a result, I was prescribed anti-anxiety medications and antidepressants such as Xanax, Prozac and just about every medication you can imagine.
-Of course, the pills weren’t reducing my sweating.
+As a result, my doctor prescribed anti-anxiety medications and antidepressants.
+I tried Xanax, Prozac and just about every drug you can imagine — none worked.
 They only messed with my head and made me disoriented.
 Ultimately, I didn’t have an anxiety disorder; the anxiety was just a reaction to my excessive sweating.

-Needless to say, this bizarre head sweating had affected my life on many levels.
-And it wasn’t until a friend told me about hyperhidrosis a few years later that I understood what was really going on.
+Excessive head sweat affected my life on many levels.
+It wasn’t until a friend told me about hyperhidrosis a few years later that I understood what was going on.